-“De-risking” in the stock market, which is a lovely euphemism for “panic selling.”
+- “De-risking” the stock market, a euphemism for “panic selling.”

 Caption from a cartoon on legal drafting: “Never use one double negative where no triple negative will not prove unnecessary.”